zumasys/docs/site/jbase/dynamic-objects/iteration-$iterator/README.md

 **$iterator** is a constructor for the Iterator class.
 When an object of this type is created, it allows you to iterate (loop) through all keys and values in an object or array.

+Note: jBASE jabba also support a FOR interator that can be used to interate a variety of objects and arrays.
+You can read more about the FOR interator here: https://docs.zumasys.com/jbase/jbc/for-iterator/

 ## Examples

 Iterate through an array: